NCEAS/eml/docs/eml-semantic-annotations-primer.md

 * Tim Berners-Lee's article on the semantic web: ```Berners-Lee, T., Hendler, J., & Lassila, O. (2001).
 The semantic web.
 Scientific american, 284(5), 34-43.```

 ## Glossary
-**ontology**: A representation that formally names and definition of the categories, properties, and relations between the concepts, data, and entities that substantiate one, many, or all domains.
+**ontology**: A knowledge *graph* representation of a set of terms, including their names, and descriptions of the categories, properties, and relationships among those terms.

-**Resource Description Framework (RDF)**: A family of World Wide Web Consortium (W3C) specifications that enable the encoding, exchange, and reuse of structured metadata.
-The RDF data model employs semantic triples composed of a subject, predicate, and object to share and integrate data across different applications and communities.
+**Resource Description Framework (RDF)**: A family of World Wide Web Consortium (W3C) recommendations that enable the encoding, exchange, and reuse of structured metadata.
+The RDF data model employs semantic triples composed of a subject, predicate, and object to share and integrate data across different applications and communities through the Web.

 **uniform resource identifier (URI)**: A string of characters that unambiguously identifies a particular resource.
-For semantic annotations, the components of semantic triples are ideally URIs that resolve and describe precise definitions and relationships to other terms.
+For semantic annotations, the components of semantic triples are ideally HTTP URIs that resolve and describe precise definitions and relationships to other terms, using Web technology.